Intro

 Tips for less Disharmony:

 4).
-Understand the underlying dynamics to your fights.
+Understand the underlying dynamics of your fights.

 Attachment theory can be helpful here.
 It helps partners understand their reflexes regarding connection and separation.